HomeSpan/HomeSpan/docs/TLV8.md

 ## *TLV8_it()*

 Objects of type *TLV8_it* are iterators that point to a specific record in an TLV8 objects (or to *end()*).
-If you are using the TLV8 library correctly you should rarely, if ever, need to directly instatiate a TLV8_it using its constructor.
+If you are using the TLV8 library correctly you should rarely, if ever, need to directly instantiate a TLV8_it using its constructor.
 Instead, simply use `auto` as described above.

-TLV8 iterators are the **most imporant** part of the TLV8 library, since a TLV8 iterator is used to directly access the data contained in the TLV8 record to which it points.
-The methods to access this data are as follows:
+**TLV8 iterators are the most imporant part of the TLV8 library.
+A TLV8 iterator provides the only means to directly access, read from, and write to, the VALUE element in the TLV8 record to which it points.**

+TLV8_it supports the following methods: